ideas-productivity/ideas-productivity.github.io/_events/bssw-tutorials/bsswt-2020-08-06-atpesc.md

 #   By the time of delivery, the doi should be set
 #
 artifacts:
-  - label: Tutorial Webpage
+  - label: Tutorial webpage
     bsswt-event-label: 2020-08-06-atpesc
-#  - label: Conference Registration
+#  - label: Conference registration
 #    url:
   # - label: Recordings
   #   format: YouTube playlist